watersalesman/BeastQuest/requests.md

 ### Headers Object

 The `quest::Headers` object is effectively a [std::map](http://en.cppreference.com/w/cpp/container/map) of `std::string` keys and values.
-The only difference is that Headers is case insensitive.
+The only difference is that `quest::Headers` is case insensitive.
 Below is the definition:

 ```c++
 using Headers = std::map<std::string, std::string, detail::CaseInsensitiveCompare>;